1996 Raleigh murders: Murders

 On January 7, 1996, the nude body of 33-year-old Patricia Ashe, a crack cocaine user and suspected prostitute, was discovered laying on a bench by local Raleigh resident Rodney Bass.
 Under her body was a pair of jeans and a long sleeve t-shirt.
 An autopsy was conducted on Ashe's body, which concluded she had been strangled to death.
 Scratches and scrapes were also located on her body, indicating she had put up a fight with her killer.

 Days later, on January 17, the body of 36-year-old Dewanna Burt was found in a parking lot on Poole Road, with a single gunshot wound to the back of the head.
 On June 13, the body of 38-year-old Patricia Gwendolyn Woods was discovered inside Oakwood Cemetery, which was across the street from where she lived.

 On July 13, a transient found the body of 30-year-old Dawn Marie Grandy in a homeless camp under Morgan Street bridge.
-In August, an unidentified woman was found dead too.
-It was not until January 9 the following year when she was identified as 32-year-old Cynthia Louise Brown.
-The murders went quiet in the months after and emerged again in December 1996.
+In August, an unidentified woman was found dead, and it was not until January 9 the following year that she was identified as 32-year-old Cynthia Louise Brown.
+The murders went quiet for a while, but started up again in December 1996.

 On December 23, 1996, Deborah Jean Elliot spoke with her sisters about Christmas plans.
 Afterward, Elliot left her home late at night to meet with one of her sisters.
 She never showed up, and in the days after, Elliot was not seen.
 On December 26, Elliot's body was found completely nude except for her socks and shoes.
-Her murder was shocking, as family members could not think of anyone wanting to hurt Elliot, as they described her as a dedicated mother of three.
+Family members could not think of anyone wanting to hurt Elliot, and they described her as a dedicated mother of three.
 At the same time, it was suspected she had worked as a prostitute.